PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ![029_image](./images/029_image.PNG)

 The data behind this image is a 3D array of integer values (which are recognised by the computer as binary values).
 Typical pictures are usually of much larger array sizes.
-A picture that is 8 MB will typically use 3264 rows by 2448 columns.
+A picture that is 8 MB will typically use 3264 rows by 2448 columns for example.

-### Digital and Analog Audio
+## Digital and Analog Audio

 Other signals are generated using different output devices.
 For example a buzzer may be used to create an audio tone.
 This buzzer can be digital "on" or "off":